galdor/erl-jsv/doc/handbook.md

 - `type_map`: the type map to use (default: `jsv:default_type_map()`).
 - `disable_verification`: do not verify the definition before generation.
 - `catalogs`: a set of catalogs to use during verification and generation.
-- `invalid_member_handling`: an atom indicating how to handle invalid keys in objects with a `members` constraint; valid values are:
+- `unknown_member_handling`: an atom indicating how to handle unknown keys in objects with a `members` constraint; valid values are:
   - `error`: return an error when at least one invalid member is found.
   - `keep`: return invalid members in the canonical value.